 Now that you know a little more about what Botox is and what benefits it provides, we will discuss how to determine how many units you may need.
-Like any skin treatment, it all boils down to your skin type, as well as your individual needs and goals.
+Like any treatment, it all boils down to your individual needs and goals.

 Average Botox Units By Facial Part